Begin your cloud journey with this introductory course on OpenStack

 Roles: Project Managers, Sales Engineers, Development Managers, Business Stakeholders, and beginning Cloud operations personnel

 Attendees should have the latest Chrome or Firefox installed, and a free account at strigo.io.

 Introduction to Cloud

 High-level overview of OpenStack

 Most commonly used components

-Other additional components for containers, bare metal, workflows, monitoring, cloud hosting, and more
+Other additional components for containers, bare metal, workflows, monitoring, cloud costing, and more

 OpenStack Ecosystem & Marketplace